Elizabeth of Russia: Childhood and teenage years

-Princesses Anna and Elizabeth, painted by Louis Caravaque in 1717.
+Princesses Anna (left) and Elizabeth, painted by Louis Caravaque in 1717.

-Elizabeth was born at Kolomenskoye, near Moscow, Russia, on 18 December 1709 (O.S.).
-Her parents were Peter the Great, Tsar of Russia and Catherine.
-Catherine was the daughter of Samuel Skowroński, a subject of Grand Duchy of Lithuania.
+Elizabeth was born at Kolomenskoye Palace, near Moscow, Russia, on 18 December 1709 (O.S.).
+Her parents were Peter the Great, Tsar of Russia and Catherine (later Catherine I of Russia), a washerwoman and housemaid, the daughter of farmer Samuel Skowroński, a subject of Grand Duchy of Lithuania.
 Although no documentary record exists, her parents were said to have married secretly at the Cathedral of the Holy Trinity in Saint Petersburg at some point between 23 October and 1 December 1707.
 Their official marriage was at Saint Isaac's Cathedral in Saint Petersburg on 9 February 1712.
 On this day, the two children previously born to the couple (Anna and Elizabeth) were legitimised by their father and given the title of Tsarevna ("princess") on 6 March 1711.
 Of the twelve children born to Peter and Catherine (five sons and seven daughters), only the sisters survived to adulthood.
-They had one older surviving sibling, crown prince Alexei Petrovich, who was Peter's son by his first wife, noblewoman Eudoxia Lopukhina.
+They had one older surviving sibling, crown prince, Tsesarevich Alexei Petrovich, who was Peter's son by his first wife, noblewoman Eudoxia Lopukhina.

 Young Elizabeth in the 1720s, painted by Ivan Nikitich Nikitin.

 As a child, Elizabeth was the favourite of her father, whom she resembled both physically and temperamentally.
 Even though he adored his daughter, Peter did not devote time or attention to her education; having both a son and grandson from his first marriage to a noblewoman, he did not anticipate that a daughter born to his former maid might one day inherit the Russian throne, which had until that point never been occupied by a woman; as such, it was left to Catherine to raise the girls, a task met with considerable difficulty due to her own lack of education.
-Despite this, Elizabeth was still considered to be a bright girl, if not brilliant, and had a French governess who gave lessons of mathematics, arts, languages, and sports.
-She grew interested in architecture, became fluent in Italian, German, and French, and became an excellent dancer and rider.
+She was illiterate until her early twenties and could not write.
+Despite this, Elizabeth was still considered to be a clever girl, if not brilliant, and had a French governess who gave lessons in mathematics, arts, languages, and sports.
+Elizabeth did not receive a systematic education, and, according to Prince Mikhail Mikhailovich Shcherbatov, a publicist of the second half of the 18th century, even in adulthood "did not know that Great Britain was an island".
+Under the guidance of the Jewish scholar Isaak Pavlovich Veselovsky, she thoroughly studied only French and simultaneously developed a beautiful handwriting.
+It is to Elizabeth's reign that Russian Gallomania is traditionally dated.
+The reason that education was conducted in French was due to the desire of her parents to marry Elizabeth into the Bourbon dynasty.
+She grew interested in architecture, became fluent in Italian and German in addition to French, and became an excellent dancer and rider.
 Like her father, she was physically active and loved horseriding, hunting, sledging, skating, and gardening.